RailsGirlsCPH/mentor-mentee-platform/server/README.md

 !!Do not follow this section until review complete!!

-A local SQLite database is provided as standard.
-However we plan to use PostgreSQL instead.
+A local SQLite database is provided as standard when you set up a Ruby on Rails app.
+However we plan to use PostgreSQL as our database instead.

-Unlike SQLite, which can run within the Rails app, PostgreSQL runs as a server which the rails app needs to connect to.
+Unlike SQLite, which can run within the Rails app, PostgreSQL runs as a server which the Rails app must to connect to.

-Below are instructions to set up a local version of a POSTGRESQL server on your own machine.
-This server can be stopped and started and can be queried by the Rails app once it has been started.
+Below are instructions to set up a local version of a PostgreSQL server on your own machine.
+Once this server has been started it can be queried by the Rails app.

 Link to PostgreSQL Docs: https://www.postgresql.org/docs